Mole Removal in London

 Mole removal at The Devonshire Clinic

-Our Consultant Dermatologists can perform mole removal for medical or cosmetic reasons and we have access to histology facilities to check for the presence of cancer in mole tissue that has been removed.
+Our consultant dermatologists perform mole removal treatments for medical or cosmetic reasons and have access to world-class histopathology expertise to check for the presence of cancer in mole tissue that has been removed.

 I can’t recommend this clinic highly enough.
 The treatment I received for my skin cancer was first classAL, London